Michaux State Forest: History

 A map of the state forest showing forest boundaries and nearby highways.

 The land that is now Michaux State Forest was once owned by several large iron companies.
 The iron companies used the old growth forests of South Central Pennsylvania to fire their iron furnaces such as Pine Grove Furnace, Caledonia, and Mont Alto.
 Colliers gathered the wood and created charcoal by slowly burning the logs in massive charcoal kilns that dotted the landscape of what is now Michaux State Forest.

 Michaux State Forest is the location of several "firsts" in Pennsylvania Forestry.
 The first state nursery was established at Mont Alto in 1902.
 Rothrock opened the first forestry school in Pennsylvania and the second in the United States at what is now Penn State Mont Alto.
 Ralph E. Brock, the first academically trained African American forester in the United States, supervised the seed nursery at the state forest from 1906 to 1911.
 Michaux State Forest saw the first wooden fire tower in 1905 as well as the first steel fire tower in 1914.

 Michaux State Forest is now a thriving second growth forest.
-It is open to recreational hunting, fishing, hiking and mountain biking.
+It is open to recreational hunting, fishing, hiking, mountain biking, and horse riding.
 It is crossed by the Appalachian Trail.
 Remnants of the charcoal days can still be seen in the state forest as the land where the kilns burned for so many years has yet to fully recover.
 Visitors to the park will notice these areas as large grassy meadows that are surrounded by the woods of Michaux State Forest.